guidance-ai/guidance/README.md

         ```python
         lm += f'I think I am going to {gen(max_tokens=3)} now.
         ```
-    - Users deal with text rather than tokens, e.g. `select(['I think so', 'Not really'])` does not require that either option is a single token.
+    - Users deal with text (or bytes) rather than tokens, e.g. `select(['I think so', 'Not really'])` does not require that either option is a single token.
 Further, users don't have to worry about perverse [token boundaries issues](https://towardsdatascience.com/the-art-of-prompt-design-prompt-boundaries-and-token-healing-3b2448b0be38) such as 'prompt ending in whitespace'.
     - Easy tool integration, e.g. `gen(tools=[search_fn])` allows the model to call search at any point during generation, and then pauses generation and pastes search results in if search is called.
     - Blocks to make geneneration with chat-based models easy, e.g.
         ```python